Yiming-Tang/Yiming-Tang.github.ioo/_pages/about.md

   - /about.html
 ---

 I am currently an assistant professor in School of Statistics and Mathematics at Shanghai Lixin University of Accounting and Finance.
 I am also an on-the-job postdoctoral fellow in Shanghai Municipal Big Data Center.
 In 2020, I obtained my Ph.D degree in Statistics from School of Statistics and Management, Shanghai University of Finance and Economics under the supervision of Prof. Tao Huang.
-During 2018-2019, I worked as a visiting scholar in Department of Statistics, North Carolina State University with Prof. Wenbin Lu and Rui Song.
+During 2018-2019, I worked as a visiting scholar in Department of Statistics, North Carolina State University.
 My research interests are mainly on network data analysis and machine learning.

 # Education